byexamples/byexample/docs/contrib/concurrency-model.md

 `byexample` can execute the examples of the given file in parallel (or concurrently to be more precise).

-By default only one files is processed each time but more can be added with the `--jobs` command line option.
+By default only one file is processed each time but more can be added with the `--jobs` command line option.

 But exactly how this is done was never officially documented.

+This documents describes how `byexample` implements `--jobs` and how that could affect the implementation of the modules/plugins.

 ## Some history